cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A list of family (namespace) names to be shown in the collapsed state (i.e. the family members will be replaced by a single family node) when the suite is first plotted in the graph viewer or the gcylc graph view.
+A list of family (namespace) names to be shown in the collapsed state (i.e. the family members will be replaced by a single family node) by default.
 If this item is not set, the default is to collapse all families at first.
-Interactive GUI controls can then be used to group and ungroup family nodes at will.

 - *type*: Comma-separated list of family names.
 - *default*: (none)